jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Once We Believe in a New philosophy, We'll Reach for the Stars

 Darth Blockbuster appears every time we upgrade to a new age.
 He uses antagonism to secure his power by preventing regular people from taking control of the new levers of power.
-Here's one example of antagonism in our history and our present day.
+Here's one example of protagonists and antagonists in our history and our present day.

 When you look up at the night sky, you see a dazzling show.
 It can seem to defy explanation.
 But even with the naked eye, you'll see trends.
 The stars never move, some "objects" (really planets) look to be wandering, and it seems like the Moon, Sun, and everything else revolves around you.
 With all this evidence, our ancestors were sure Earth was the center of the Universe.
 So much so, it was a pivotal part of the "Divine Rights of Kings" philosophy that ruled European Kingdoms starting in the Medieval Age (500-1400) and even into the Science Age (1543-1687).